 6. Dull dull dull

 Bored?
 Well if you aren’t motivated, why would anyone want to listen?
-If you go through your day just waiting for 5pm, all the energy will drain out of your voice and a bad day will become even worse.
-People like people that are engaging, upbeat and motivated.
+If you go through your day just waiting for 5 pm, all the energy will drain out of your voice and a bad day will become even worse.
+People like people that are engaging, upbeat, and motivated.
 You can guarantee a poor day of cold calling results when you don’t inject some enthusiasm into your activity.
-Behaviour breeds behaviour and if you’re uninspiring, you can predict the outcome on the call.
+Behavior breeds behavior and if you’re uninspiring, you can predict the outcome on the call.

-7. Do you stack the odds in your favour?
+7. Do you stack the odds in your favor?

 As we said, cold calling is, in part, a number game.
-It isn’t just numbers, but knowing your ratios will help you reach your goals.
-What percentage of decision maker conversations are needed to convert a sale or an appointment?
-How many calls are needed to reach a decision maker?
+It isn’t just numbered, but knowing your ratios will help you reach your goals.
+What percentage of decision-maker conversations are needed to convert a sale or an appointment?
+How many calls are needed to reach a decision-maker?
 If you know the objectives and you know your ratios, it becomes much easier to work out a recipe for success.